dataluscorp/browser/docs/performance/memory/heap_scan_mode.md

 ## Prerequisites

--   A debug DMD build of Firefox.
+-   A debug DMD build of Datalus.
 [This page](dmd.md) describes how to do that.
 This should probably be an optimized build.
 Non-optimized DMD builds will generate better stack traces,